Teleklatz/Udacity-Data-Scientist-Nanodegree/Blog Post/README.md

 ## Objective

-Objective of this machine learning model is to find:
+Objective of this machine learning project is to find:

-1. Predict fradulent transactions in a given dataset
+1. Predict fraudulent transactions in a given dataset and
-2. Compare different machine learning algorithms to find their efficiency to detect anomalies
+2. Compare different machine learning algorithms to find their efficiency to detect anomalies.

 ## Code